jorgeramira/ha-plant-tracking/README.md

 This time, though, I was ready.

-I'm a Data Analytics consultant by trade, and I believe:\
-**🧠 You can’t care for what you don’t understand — and data makes all the difference.**
+I'm a Data Analytics consultant by trade, and I believe: **🧠 You can’t care for what you don’t understand — and data makes all the difference.**

 So I built a dashboard that tracks over 30 plants using Xiaomi Miflora sensors, helper entities, SQL sensors, and a whole bunch of templating logic.
 It’s not about automating care — I still water and fertilize my plants manually — but this system keeps me informed, reminds me when to check them, and has dramatically improved how I care for them.

----

 ## 🗺️ What This Project Does